Updated for 2020

 Google and Outlook 365’s calendars are fine and integrate very well with most other applications, but Calendly wins our vote for the sheer simplicity of its interface.
 You cannot go wrong with this app, and it’s ridiculously easy to use.
 And while the free version is totally fine to work with, the paid version allows integration with your CRM.

-Time is a recruiter’s most precious commodity, and as such, it is a commodity that they cannot waste.
-Screening candidates for possible red flags or even just plain old suitability is essential and having a tool to do so is a boon to the busy recruiter.
+Time is a recruiter’s most precious commodity and one that they simply cannot waste.
+Screening candidates for possible red flags or even just plain old suitability is essential and, as you can imagine, having a tool to do so is a boon to the busy recruiter.

 This tool is specifically designed to help a recruiter judge a candidate’s suitability to a job.
 There are inbuilt job-fit assessments and of course an all-important online reference checking capability.